davdar/maam/writeup/pldi15.markdown

 # Introduction

-Traditional practice in the program analysis via abstract interpretation is to fix a language (as a concrete semantics) and an abstraction (as an abstraction map, concretization map or Galois connection) before constructing a static analyzer that it sound with respect to both the abstraction and the concrete semantics.
+Traditional practice in program analysis via abstract interpretation is to fix a language (as a concrete semantics) and an abstraction (as an abstraction map, concretization map or Galois connection) before constructing a static analyzer that it sound with respect to both the abstraction and the concrete semantics.
 Thus, each pairing of abstraction and semantics requires a one-off manual derivation of the abstract semantics and a construction of a proof of soundness.

 Work has focused on endowing abstractions with knobs, levers, and dials to tune